-2. Position new screen over frame, ensuring the screen material covers inside of the window frame, and overlaps on all 4 sides by a couple of inches.
+2. Position new screen over frame, ensuring the screen material covers beyond the full length and width of the screen frame.

 You don’t need a super accurate measurement.
 I simply positioned the new screen on top, then cut the screen to the rough desired shape with scissors.

-4. Position the spline along the the groove, then push it down into the grove using the groove (concave) side of the screen roller.
+4. Position the spline along the the groove, then push it down into the groove using the grooves (concave) side of the screen roller.